Learn / Guides / User engagement guide

 Making regular updates to your site should be a central part of your user engagement strategy.
 But how do you know which tools and features are really engaging your users?

-There might also be a bug in the new feature, which you can identify by getting on-page feedback from users and asking them to send a screenshot of the element that isn’t working for them.
+There might also be a bug in your new feature, which you can identify by getting on-page feedback from users and asking them to send a screenshot of the element that isn’t working for them.

 5. Bounce rate

-You can calculate bounce rate by dividing the number of bounces (single-page sessions) by the number of total sessions on your site.
+Calculate bounce rate by dividing the number of bounces (single-page sessions) by the number of total sessions on your site.

-So if 100 users arrive at your homepage and 10 of them leave without clicking further through your site, then your homepage has a bounce rate of 10%.
+For example, if 100 users arrive at your homepage and 10 of them leave without clicking further through your site, then your homepage has a bounce rate of 10%.

 6. Click-through rate

 Click-through rate (CTR) is the ratio of clicks on a particular link to the number of times users view the link (number of impressions).
-So if 100 people view a CTA button, and 3 users click on it, the CTA button has a CTR of 3%.
+So, if 100 people view a CTA button, and 3 users click on it, the CTA button has a CTR of 3%.

 Improve your targeting of new users on social media platforms by using hashtags